TamerOnLine/prompt_faiss/README.md

-# 🔍 FAISS Similarity Search Project
+Z# 🔍 FAISS Similarity Search Project

 ## 📌 Introduction
 This project focuses on **similarity search using FAISS**, a powerful library by **Facebook AI** that enables fast search in high-dimensional data.